 Log into your account

-- To log in, you need your library card number and your personal identification number (PIN).
+- To log in, you need your library card barcode number (the 14-digit number that appears on the label under the barcode) and your personal identification number (PIN).
 Very often your PIN is initially set up to be the last four digits of your phone number.
-More about PINs .
+You can change your PIN at any time.
+Learn more about:

 - Oak Park Public Library cards also may be used at most libraries in Illinois.
 If visiting a library outside Oak Park and the SWAN consortium , ask if they are a state-wide reciprocal borrower.
 Bring your ID and Oak Park Public Library card.
 Registration may be required on your first visit.
 Be sure your account is clear of any fines.